wsdt/Wavect_Base/README.md

 Exemplary technologies used:
 ### PARENT
 - Husky: Precommit-hook to test, execute tslint and prettier.
+- Nps: Used to give package.json-scripts an inheritance functionality to provide better maintenance.

 ### Backend
 - Node.JS